Houston vs. BYU odds, score prediction, time: 2025 Big 12 Tournament picks, March 14 best bets by proven model

 Tipoff is at 7 p.m.
 ET at the T-Mobile Center in Kansas City, Mo.
-UH is favored by 6.5 points in the latest BYU vs. Houston odds, per SportsLine consensus, and the over/under is 134.5 points.
+Houston is 2-3 in neutral-site games this season, while BYU is 3-1.
+UH is favored by 6.5 points in the latest BYU vs. Houston odds, per SportsLine consensus, and the over/under is 134 points.
+Houston is at -312 on the money line (risk $312 to win $100), with BYU listed at +249 (risk $100 to win $249).
 Before entering any Houston vs. BYU picks, you'll want to see the NCAA Basketball predictions from the model at SportsLine.

 The model simulates every Division 1 college basketball game 10,000 times.
 It enters conference championship week on a 225-165 betting roll (+1873) on all top-rated college basketball picks dating back to 2023.
 Anyone following at sportsbooks and on betting apps could have seen huge returns.